chrislqiu/IOS-Project1/README.md

 Submitted by: Chris Qiu

-My Story is an app that introduces ...
-[TODO]
+My Story is an app that introduces Purdue

 Time spent: **X** hours spent in total